-Correct spelling, explaination: the verb refer is a two-syllable word with the second syllable stressed (reFER), ending with a combination consonant-vowel-consonant.
+Correct spelling, explanation: the verb refer is a two-syllable word with the second syllable stressed (reFER), ending with a combination consonant-vowel-consonant.
 In such cases we double the last consonant when adding ending -ed (refer – referred).
 Therefore referred is the correct spelling and

 refered is wrong.

 verb, past simple and past participle form of refer; to mention or call something/someone in certain way; in medical language to send patient to specialist or some treatment